Last Updated on February 24, 2022 by Millie

 Finally, you can also track your weight on Fitbit as well.
 When you weigh yourself you can add your weight manually or you can sync your weight with a Fitbit or compatible scale.

-We have a Fitbit Aria scale and in addition to my weight, it measures my body fat percentage and BMI.
+We have the Fitbit Aria 2 scale and in addition to my weight, it measures my body fat percentage and BMI.
 And of course, you can see this on your watch and phone and see your progression.
 If you are a numbers person, there are some cool graphs you can access with all of your data for one week, one month, 3 months, one year, or all time.

 Obviously knowing your current weight, how much you have lost, and even how much you still have to lose all in one place is helpful and why I really love using my Fitbit as an integral part of my weight loss journey.